Esperantujo: Symbols

-The anthem is called "La Espero" since 1891: it is a poem written by L. L. Zamenhof.
-The song is usually sung at the triumphal march composed by Félicien Menu de Ménil in 1909.
+The anthem is called La Espero since 1891: it is a poem written by L. L. Zamenhof.
+The song is usually sung to the triumphal march composed by Félicien Menu de Ménil in 1909.

 The Jubilee symbol represents the language internally, while the flag represents the Esperanto movement.
 It contains the Latin letter E (Esperanto) and the Cyrillic letter Э (Эсперанто) symbolizing the unification of West and East.
 The Jubilee symbol has been controversial, with some Esperantists derisively calling it "the melon."

 In addition, Ludwik Lejzer Zamenhof, the initiator of the language, is often used as a symbol.
 Sometimes he is even called "Uncle Zam", referring to the cartoon incarnation of American Uncle Sam.

 Population

 Education

 In addition to textbooks, including the Fundamento de Esperanto by Zamenhof, the Assimil-methods and the video-methods such as Muzzy in Gondoland of the BBC and Pasporto al la tuta mondo, there are many courses for learning online.
 Moreover, some universities teach Esperanto, and the Higher Foreign Language training (University Eötvös Loránd) delivers certificates in accordance with the Common European Framework of Reference for Languages (CEFR).
 More than 1600 people have such a certificate around the world: in 2014 around 470 at the level of B1, 510 at the level of B2 and 700 for C1.
 The International League of Esperanto Teachers (ILEI) is also working to publish learning materials for teachers.

 The University of Esperanto offers video lectures in Esperanto, for specialties like Confronting War, Informational Technologies and Astronomy.
 Courses are also held during the World Esperanto Congress in the framework of the Internacia Kongresa Universitato (IKU).
 After that, UEA uploads the related documents on its website.

 Science is an appropriate department for works in Esperanto.
 For example, the Conference on the Application of Esperanto in Science and Technology (KAEST) occurs in November every year since 1998 in the Czech Republic and Slovakia.
 Personal initiatives are also common: Doctor of mathematics Ulrich Matthias created a document about the foundations of Linear Algebra and the American group of Maine (USA) wrote a guidebook to learn the programming language Python.

 In general, Esperanto is used as a lingua franca in some websites aiming teaching of other languages, such as German, Slovak, Swahili, Wolof or Toki Pona.